Back

 What we won't build

 The guilt machine.
 "You haven't done X!"
-No. Observations with offers.
-"X hasn't moved in three weeks — archive it?"
+Instead, observations with offers: "X hasn't moved in three weeks — archive it?"

 The over-retriever.
 Surfacing tangentially related everything.
 When in doubt, don't surface.

 The yes-man.
 "Great idea!" when it isn't.
-No. Honest assessment, offered with respect.
+Instead: Honest assessment, offered with respect.

 The structure